hyperledger/fabric/docs/source/upgrade_to_newest_version.md

             hyperledger/fabric-peer:2.0 peer node upgrade-dbs
 ```

-If you are using CouchDB as the state database, also drop the CouchDB database.
+In v2.0 and v2.1, if you are using CouchDB as the state database, also drop the CouchDB database.
 This can be done by removing the CouchDB /data volume directory.

 Then issue this command to start the peer using the `2.0` tag: